-We hope to be able to book a three day /two night residential visit for Year 5 in May.
-The trip will be to a centre not too far away.
+I am delighted to tell you that we have again booked a five day /four night residential visit for Year 6 after their tests.
+The trip is to Norfolk Lakes.
 On this trip there will be great emphasis on team building and developing social skills as well as the outdoor adventurous P.E. curriculum.
 The children will also be encouraged to develop greater independence in a controlled and safe environment.
-Of course, there is fun and excitement from dawn to dusk with a very full and varied programme.
+Of course, there is fun and excitement from dawn to dusk with a very full and varied programme, which may include sailing, paddle boarding, rafts, low ropes and many other activities.
 This is a trip that I am sure will be a fantastic and memorable time.
 For some children, a trip like this can be life changing, and it certainly is an experience that cannot be gained from within the classroom walls.
-It will also provide a good lead in to the Year 6 trip which is a week away.
+It will also provide a good lasting memory of their time at primary school.
 There will be more information later this term along with costs and a payment plan.
 There will also be a meeting where you can come and hear more about the trip and ask any questions.